Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Linear stability analysis of the localized solution

 $\bullet$ The inequality $\lambda_{max}<\lambda_c^{(I)}$ always holds since $u>0$, therefore the most dangerous perturbation relaxes to zero and all the localized solutions are stable.
 This property is also independent of the memory kernel.

-These conclusions agree with some of our results: in Section \ref{sec:slowmem}, fully localized states appear to be stable attractors of the dynamics in the simulations, for all memory kernels that are sufficiently long-ranged (see Fig. \ref{fig:powerlaw}b).
+These conclusions agree with some of our results.
+In Section \ref{sec:slowmem}, the fully localized states appeared to be stable attractors of the dynamics in the simulations, for sufficiently long-range memory kernels (see Fig. \ref{fig:powerlaw}b).
 This is actually the regime where the de-correlation approximation used in the stability analysis is expected to be most accurate and valid.

 Unfortunately, the same conclusion predicts that localization in short-range memory systems should be stable, too, which is inconsistent with the observation of intermittent localization.
-The theory is thus unable to describe the intermittent localization phenomenon, for which one could have, for instance, at least one unstable mode or $\lambda_{max}>\lambda_c$.
+Therefore, the theory is unable to describe the intermittent localization phenomenon, for which one could have, for instance, at least one unstable mode or $\lambda_{max}>\lambda_c$.
 This suggests that during the evolution of localization toward diffusive states, temporal correlations start to play a crucial role and must be taken into account.